Measles virus

-The measles virus (MV), with scientific name Morbillivirus hominis, is a single-stranded, negative-sense, enveloped, non-segmented RNA virus of the genus Morbillivirus within the family Paramyxoviridae.
+The measles virus (MV) (scientific name Morbillivirus hominis), is a single-stranded, negative-sense, enveloped, non-segmented RNA virus of the genus Morbillivirus in the family Paramyxoviridae.
 It is the cause of measles.
-Humans are the natural hosts of the virus; no animal reservoirs are known to exist.
+Humans are the natural hosts of the virus; no animal reservoirs are known to exist yet.

 Disease

 The virus causes measles, a highly contagious disease transmitted by respiratory aerosols that triggers a temporary but severe immunosuppression.
 Symptoms include fever, cough, runny nose, inflamed eyes and a generalized, maculopapular, erythematous rash and a pathognomonic Koplik spot seen on buccal mucosa opposite to lower 1st and 2nd molars.
 The virus is spread by coughing and sneezing via close personal contact or direct contact with secretions.